xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Range()`

-Returns an associative array containing the unit and ranges:
+Returns an associative array containing the unit and ranges.

+Example:

     Array
     (